 Note that both boards have that copper covered tape around them which help transfer heat onto the shell of the motherboard.

-The next problem I faced is that I know the later 755 machines suffer from memory issues with the 'on board' off-board memory.
-These later 755 machines do not have RAM on board and instead have them on a small double-connector daughterboard, in the least-accessible location, underneath the CPU board and inside the deepest part of the motherboard and it's metal chassis.
+The next problem I faced is that I know the later 755 machines suffer from memory issues with the 'on board' off-board memory (I think this is just accidentally mixing up 486 and Pentium RAM).
+These later 755 machines do not have RAM soldered on-board and instead have them on a small double-connector daughterboard, in the least-accessible location, underneath the CPU board and inside the deepest part of the motherboard and it's metal chassis.
 So not only do you have to dismantle the entire machine to get to it, you almost have to rebuilt the entire base to test it - and keep going backwards and forwards as you test and check.

 Here is the memory daughterboard with the 755's motherboard upside down and it's metal cage removed: